 Further, having Safety as part of the 6S system can help an organization to:

 6S manufacturing is an approach to production processes that integrates the 5S principles with safety.
-For example, manufacturers that practice 6S in manufacturing considers the safety of workers, their working conditions, and the equipment they use when implementing lean programs and conducting 6S audits.
-Since the goal of 6S lean manufacturing is to improve efficiency on the factory floor, safety inevitably play an essential role in determining overall productivity.
+It helps implement methodologies to solve critical manufacturing issues.
+For example, operators who practice 6S in manufacturing and implement lean programs support the safety of their employees including the working environment and operational equipment to improve efficiency on the factory floor.

 The first step to safety is identifying existing hazards and those which are likely to be present in the workplace.
 All employees must be aware of the different types of workplace hazards and evaluate these hazards through risk assessments or a Job Safety Analysis (JSA).
 These prerequisite methods carry out standard safety procedures and necessary controls to reduce or eliminate these hazards.